zpollats/zpollats/README.md

 ## Hi there! 👋🏼

 **My name is Zach Pollatsek** and I'm a data scientist with a background in mechanical engineering and entrepreneurship; I also recently graduated from the Flatiron School for Data Science.
-I taught for the past 10 years, the last 6 in the New York City public schools teaching middle school science.
-I loved designing projects for my students that let them take ownership of their learning through hands-on experiences.
-I also gained a lot of experience and skill with breaking down technical concepts for non-technical audiences.
+I worked as a product design engineer for a few years before realizing that I want to pursue a career in technology.
+I am now seeking a job that challenges me in the world of artificial intelligence and machine learning.

-I became a data scientist because I’m passionate about creative problem solving for public good.
-I want to apply my love of science and data to challenges where I can have an impact and help others.
+I became a data scientist because I love to discover patterns in data.
+I also entered this space because I realized how much untapped data there is in the world around us just waiting to be analyzed!

 ### What I'm up to: